wcm-io-devops/conga/src/site/markdown/usage.md

 To start with the example project by cloning this GIT repository: https://github.com/wcm-io-devops/conga/

-The example project is in a subfolder `example'.
+The example project is in a subfolder `example`.

 ### Definitions